Abstention/sentinelscope/README.md

 ## SentinelScope
+> Created by Josh Arbourne.
+Coffee optional; curiosity mandatory.

 Advanced attack surface recon and security reporting toolkit.
-Built for cybersecurity professionals to perform fast, asynchronous recon on domains and URLs, assess security headers, analyze TLS posture, enumerate subdomains using Certificate Transparency, scan common ports, and produce polished HTML/JSON reports.
-Ships with a CLI, REST API, pre-commit hooks, tests, and CI.
+It discovers subdomains, scans common ports, reviews HTTPS and DNS posture, and produces a polished HTML report anyone can read.
+Built with a CLI, REST API, tests, and CI.
+It’s the neat, friendly report you show your boss — without the panic.

 ### Highlights
 - **Async recon pipeline**: subdomains, ports, TLS, HTTP headers, DNS, web preview